6.11.10.6 Words with user-defined to etc.

 to-table: ( "name" "to-word" "+to-word" "addr-word" "action-of-word" "is-word" – ) gforth-experimental “to-table-colon”

-Create a table name with entries for TO, +TO, ADDR, ACTION-OF, and IS.
+Create a table name with entries for TO, +TO, ACTION-OF, IS, and ADDR.
 The words for these entries are called with xt on the stack, where xt belongs to the word behind to (or +to etc.).
 Use n/a to mark unsupported operations.
-Unsupported operations can be left away at the end of the line.
+Default entries operations can be left away at the end of the line; the default is for the addr entry is [noop] while the default for the other entries is n/a.

 n/a ( ) gforth-experimental “not-available”